History

 for justice.

-• Social action committees foster dialogue and debate, mutual understanding, and action
+• Social action committees foster dialogue and debate, mutual understanding, and activism rooted in radical yiddishkayt (secular progressive Jewish values).

-• The pursuit of a more just and humane world is woven into all holiday observances and celebrations, educational and arts programming, and children’s activities
+• The pursuit of a more just and humane world is woven into all holiday celebrations, educational and arts programming, and children’s activities.

-• We seek to be a community that is inclusive and accessible to all, from ASL interpreted High Holiday services and chorus concerts to fully accessible Sunday School classes in rented space
+• We seek to be a community that is inclusive and accessible to all, with a fully accessible building and Sunday school classes, ASL-interpreted High Holiday observances, supertitles at chorus concerts, and hybrid in-person/virtual programming.

 Label